highsource/w3c-schemas/scripts/README.md

 `w3c-schemas` package provides [Jsonix](https://github.com/highsource/jsonix) XML-JSON bindings for some of the XML Schemas defined by W3C.

-This allows converting between XML (conforming to one of these schemas) and JSON in pure JavaScript.
+This allows converting between XML (conforming to one of these schemas) and JSON in with pure JavaScript.

 Supports the following schemas: